percona/percona-server/doc/source/tokudb/toku_backup.rst

 Restricting Backup Target
 *************************

-You can restrict the location of the destination directory where the backups can be located using the :variable:`tokudb_backup_allowed_prefix` system-level variable.
+You can restrict the location of the destination directory where the backups can be located using the :ref:`tokudb_backup_allowed_prefix` system-level variable.
 Attempts to backup to a location outside of the specified directory or its children will result in an error.

 The default is ``null``, backups have no restricted locations.
 This read-only variable can be set in the :file:`my.cnf` configuration file and displayed with the ``SHOW VARIABLES`` command: